 Earlier this year, activists and human rights groups staged a protest in the country’s capital against austerity measures introduced to satisfy the terms of a recent $312 million bailout deal approved by the International Monetary Fund.
 On Jan.
 29, nearly 60 protesters were arrested, according to local news reports — including a member of the activist group Au Nom Du Respect (ANDUR), whose spokesperson is Ray’s Kim.
 Days later, after denouncing the government’s crackdown in a press conference, the artist was briefly forced underground to avoid arrest.
 But with about 6,000 Facebook followers and multiple invitations to perform beyond his own borders, the 2016 Chad Cup of Slam Poetry winner won’t be silenced anytime soon.

 Ray’s Kim says he only wants good governance, “freedom of expression, equal opportunities, justice for all, respect for the rights and duties of both [citizens and government.]”
 And he’s willing to share his knowledge as a slam poet.
-He’ll be participating in November’s African Cup of Slam Poetry as a “noncompeting” guest, and will be working with Alvin, Chad’s representative at the event, to review the flow and vocal tone of his poems.
+He participated in the November 2018 African Cup of Slam Poetry as a “noncompeting” guest, and worked with Alvin, Chad’s representative at the event, on the flow and vocal tone of his poems.

 To Nac Le Xenopi, known as Clément in everyday life, slam poetry is a way to address “the sorrows of … mothers abandoned by society, [who] become prey and objects of … [a] racket of policemen and municipal guards.”
 He tells me he watched a close family member married off at 15 years old, and how that personal experience has shaped his views on this subject.
 “I write to denounce the marriage of children and minors,” he says.
 He also advocates allowing women more time between pregnancies — a powerful message in a country with a fertility rate of about six children per woman, according to Statista.